Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Numerical Experiments

 It is not surprising to see that \textbf{MILP} and \textbf{GP} are outperformed by the other methods, in terms of solution quality.
-The three best approaches are \textbf{BL}, \textbf{OA} and \textbf{MIS}, respectively.
-These methods solve all instances to optimal, and the \textbf{BL} provides the shortest runtime, followed by \textbf{OA} and \textbf{MIS}.
-Interestingly, \textbf{MIS} clearly outperforms \textbf{MILP} in terms of both solution quality and computing time --- \textbf{MIS} is able to return best objective values for all the instances and the maximum running time is just about 37.68 seconds, while \textbf{MILP} cannot return the best objectives for several large-sized instances and always exceeds the time budget of 3600 seconds.
-This would be due to the concavity of the objective function and the fact that the function $h^t_i(x_i)$ is monotonic increasing and the \textbf{MIS} reformulation \eqref{conic-1} can be used, instead of \eqref{conic-2}.
-It can be seen that \eqref{conic-1} has no McCormick inequalities, thus yields tighter relaxations than \eqref{conic-2}.
+The two best approaches are \textbf{LOG-PW} and \textbf{SOCP}, respectively.
+These methods solve all instances to optimal, and the \textbf{LOG-PW} provides the shorter runtime than \textbf{SOCP}.
+Interestingly, \textbf{SOCP} clearly outperforms \textbf{MILP} in terms of both solution quality and computing time --- \textbf{SOCP} is able to return best objective values for all the instances and the maximum running time is just about 37.68 seconds, while \textbf{MILP} cannot return the best objectives for several large-sized instances and always exceeds the time budget of 3600 seconds.

-Let us now shift our attention to the A\&P problem.
+\paragraph{A\&P Instances.} Let us now shift our attention to the A\&P problem.
 These A\&P instances pose a significantly greater challenge in terms of solving, especially when compared to the MCP ones.
-This heightened complexity primarily arises from the non-convex nature of the approximated problem.
-We, therefore, adopt a small value of $T$ small, specifically setting it to 2 and 5, while varying the number of products $m$ up to 200.
+This heightened complexity primarily arises from the non-convex nature of the fractional program even when the continuous variables are fixed \citep{rusmevichientong2014assortment}.
+We, therefore, adopt a small value of $T$ small, specifically setting it to 2 and 5, while varying the number of products $m$ up to 100.
 Similar to the MCP instances, we introduce two constraints, i.e., a cardinality constraint on the size of the selected assortment $\sum_{i\in [m]}y_i\leq M$, and an upper bound constraint on a weighted sum of the prices $\sum_{i\in [m]} \alpha_i y_ix_i \leq C$, where $\alpha_i$ take random values in $[0.5, 1]$.
 The second constraint can be described as one that mandates the total price of a given set of offered products to remain below a specified upper limit.
-For each group of $(m,C,M)$, we randomly generate 3 instances and report the numbers of instances that are solved to optimality.
+For each group of $(m,C,M)$, we randomly generate 3 instances and report the number of instances that are solved to optimality.